Geodesics motion of test particles around Schwarzschild-Klinkhamer wormhole with topological defects and gravitational lensing: Conclusions

-In summary, this comprehensive analysis investigates the behavior of geodesics in the generalized Schwarzschild-Klinkhamer-type wormhole space-time, taking into account the presence of topological defects such as cosmic strings and global monopoles.
+In summary, this comprehensive analysis investigated the behavior of geodesics in Schwarzschild-Klinkhamer-type wormhole, taking into account the presence of topological defects such as cosmic strings and global monopoles.
 By deriving and analyzing the effective potential, we gain valuable insights into the modifications and effects induced by these topological defects within the wormhole geometry.
 Additionally, we determined the deflection angle for photon rays in both scenarios, highlighting the impact of cosmic strings and global monopoles on this angle.
-Overall, this study provides a deeper understanding of how topological defects can modify the behavior of geodesics and the deflection of light within the considered wormhole space-time.
+Overall, this study provides a deeper understanding of how topological defects can modify the behavior of geodesics and the deflection of light within the considered wormhole geometries.